steveseguin/vdo.ninja/turnserver.md

 note: If you run into error 701 issues with your TURN server, check that the coturn service has access to your new SSL certificates: see this issue with coturn: https://github.com/coturn/coturn/issues/268

-You might also want to consider buying a better certificiate, as Google does not properly support certbot cerifications. see [this issue ticket](https://github.com/coturn/coturn/issues/240#issuecomment-648550885).
+You might also want to consider buying a better certificiate, as not all Google-related projects properly support certbot certificates, including libwebrtc. see [this issue ticket](https://github.com/coturn/coturn/issues/240#issuecomment-648550885).
 If you go this route, see [turnserver2.conf](https://github.com/steveseguin/obsninja/blob/master/turnserver2.conf) for an example config.

 Nexzt, we update the User and Group values in our service file to be "root".
 This seems to fix the issue with Lets Encrypt. ..
 I welcome a better solution tho.
 ```